Uken81/Combat-Engine/README.md

 Combat Engine

+!!check speed contest is working at start!! higher positive margins are beating lower negs.

+!!check ties are still working!!

+very rarely player1's opponent will be rerolled to a duplicate again and it does not reroll a 2nd time.

 make a status display for each fighter.
 Includes stun, if allout etc.

 Check all global variables to see if they can be placed in relevant functions instead.